GLH partners around the world

 A ginkgo, nurtured from seed to sapling for seven years, was planted on World Peace Day in Dunedin.
 Thank you to all of those in New Zealand who have made this planting a reality.

-Leiden Botanical Garden - July 2024
+Leiden Botanical Garden - August 2024

 International Committee of the Red Cross - July 2024